14 Fun Halloween Decorations That Won't Scare The Kids

 Whether you’re trading in that ghostly figurine for a toothy pumpkin decoration, or replacing those bloody footprint decals for some spider-free cobwebs, there are plenty of kid-friendly Halloween decorations that’ll get you and your little one in the spooky spirit.

-Below, check out 14 Halloween decorations that won’t scare your kids, and be sure to sign up for our Full Carts, Can’t Lose email to stay on top of the best sales each week.
+Below, check out 14 kid-friendly Halloween decorations, and be sure to sign up for our Full Carts, Can’t Lose email to stay on top of the best sales each week.

 HuffPost may receive a share from purchases made via links on this page.